alejandro-du/report-ui/README.md

 ```
 &nbsp;

+See the [DynamicJasper documentation](http://dynamicjasper.com/documentation-examples) for more configuration examples.

 You can make extend a component for downloading in several formats.
 For example, to make a button download a PDF file when clicked, you can use the following:
 ```java
 Button button = new Button("Pdf");